Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Method

 Particles in \textsc{artemis} are classed as \textit{in-situ} if they were born bound to the host subhalo, defined as the most massive subhalo identified by the SUBFIND algorithm \citep{Dolag_subfind} at each simulation snapshot.
 They are otherwise classed as accreted.

-We calculate the velocity components in spherical coordinates of accreted stars in a Solar neighbourhood-like region in each galaxy at the redshift $z=0$ snapshot.
-A two-component Gaussian mixture model is fitted to these velocity distributions, representing a radially anisotropic and a more isotropic distribution.
+We calculate the velocity components in spherical coordinates of accreted stars in a Solar neighbourhood-like region ($5<R$~[kpc]~$<15$, $0<|z|$~[kpc]~$<9$) in each galaxy at the redshift $z=0$ snapshot.
+A two-component Gaussian mixture model is fitted to these velocity distributions using the expectation-maximization algorithm \textsc{GaussianMixture} from the \textsc{scikit-learn} library \citep{scikit-learn}.
+All stars within the above cuts are included in these fits.
+The two Gaussian components represent a radially anisotropic and a more isotropic distribution.
 The radial anisotropy is characterised by the anisotropy parameter $\beta\equiv1-(\sigma_\theta^2+\sigma_\phi^2)/(2\sigma_r^2)$ \citep{Binney_Tremaine}.
+For the observed GSE feature in the Milky Way, $\beta\approx0.86$ \citep{Fattahi}.

-We include a halo in our GSE sample if the more anisotropic (higher $\beta$) Gaussian component has $\beta>0.8$ and a contribution of greater than 40\%.
+We include a halo in our GSE sample if the more anisotropic (higher $\beta$) Gaussian component has $\beta>0.8$ and a contribution to the accreted Solar neighbourhood population of greater than 40\%.
 This follows a similar criteria used by \citet{Fattahi}.
 The GSE sample therefore consists of galaxies with significant, highly radial features in their accreted haloes.
 This gives us a total of 23 galaxies in the GSE sample, 10 of which also have $\kappaco\geq0.5$ at the present-day.

 Our final sample of 18 disc galaxies therefore contains 10 GSE galaxies.
 We refer to the remaining 8 as non-GSE galaxies; these are galaxies with $\kappaco\geq0.5$ at the present-day but no GSE-like feature.